platformatic/platformatic/docs/composer/overview.md

 label: Platformatic Composer
 ---

 # Platformatic Composer

-Platformatic Composer automatically composes microservices into one ecosystem with a single public API.
+Platformatic Composer is designed to automatically integrate microservices into one ecosystem, providing a single public API for more efficient management and deployment.
 It is a new way to develop aggregated APIs, starting with OpenAPI composition across multiple API sources.

-Check out the Platformatic Composer features:
+## Features of Platformatic Composer

-OpenAPI composition
+- **OpenAPI Composition:** Effortlessly combine multiple APIs into a cohesive structure.
-Resolve conflicts between different endpoints Automatic schema refresh
+- **Conflict Resolution:** Automatically resolve endpoint conflicts between different endpoints to maintain API consistency.
+- **Automatic Schema Refresh:** Keep your API schema up-to-date with changes in the source APIs without manual intervention.
-Customizable via Node.js and [Fastify](https://www.fastify.io/) plugins
+- **Extensibility:** Customize and extend functionality using Node.js and [Fastify](https://www.fastify.io/) plugins.
-Automatic TypeScript compilation
+- **TypeScript Support:** Benefit from automatic TypeScript compilation to enhance code quality and reliability.
-...and all the features of Platformatic Service
+- **Platformatic Service Integration:** Utilize all the robust features of Platformatic Service to supercharge your API management.